RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 content of the appropriate token.

-The value of a _VAR_SYMBOL_ which is "taken as a constant" is the _VAR_SYMBOL_ itself, otherwise the
-_VAR_SYMBOL: identifies a variable and its value may vary during execution.
+The value of a _VAR_SYMBOL_ which is "taken as a constant" is the _VAR_SYMBOL_ itself, otherwise the _VAR_SYMBOL_ identifies a variable and its value may vary during execution.

 Accessing the value of a symbol which is not "taken as a constant" shall result in trace output, see <!--TODO-->nnn: